Ingan121/ModernActiveDesktop/README.md

 Changes for browsers:
 * Moved the official page to its own subdomain
 * Dialog icons are now preloaded to prevent the slow icon change
+* Added support for display scaling on Firefox 126 and newer

 (2024/8/30)